buwilliams/website/content/articles/projects/bliss_ui_no_code_platform.md

 ## The power of these concepts

 With these three concepts: `data structure`, `editor`, and `compiler` I was able to build a platform that could build it's self.
+You may have asked the question, "I see javascript, how is this a no-code app platofmr?"
+The answer is simple, The Editor, taking the pieces that require code and tranform them into components that do not.
+I had big plans for the Editor.
 The goal was to remove the barriers to inspiration and I came close to achieving that.

 ## What happened to Bliss UI?